From Central Arkansas Model Railroad Club

 Upcoming Club Meetings

-Members gather on the first Monday of the month at 5:30 p.m. for a self-pay dinner at Whole Hog Cafe in Conway (150 E. Oak Street), except as shown below.
-The club meeting starts at 6 o'clock, generally with an informative, brief hobby presentation by a club member - followed by discussion and action on club business according to an agenda.
+Members gather on Mondays of each month at 5:30 p.m. for a self-pay dinner.
+The club meeting starts at 6 o'clock - generally with an informative, brief hobby presentation by a club member - followed by discussion and action on club business according to an agenda.

 Photo & Video Gallery - Check It Out